 By Judy Black, BCE, VP Quality Assurance and Technical Services, Orkin, LLC

-Judy Black is the Vice President of Quality Assurance and Technical Services for Rollins, Inc. She is a board-certified entomologist and PMP Hall of Fame recipient.
-Black has more than 30 years of experience in the pest management field; and is an acknowledged leader in the industry.
+Judy Black is the Vice President of Quality Assurance and Technical Services for Rollins, Inc. A board-certified entomologist and PMP Hall of Fame recipient, she has more than 30 years of experience in the pest management field and is an acknowledged leader in the industry.
 For more information, email JBlack@rollins.com or visit www.orkincommercial.com.